Van Hool: A3 transit bus series

+TX- American Version highway Coach

+In 2015, Van Hool started production of the TX40 and TX45 highway coach in the US.
+In 2018, production of the TX series stopped in the US.

 Current products

 T21 series luxury touring coach

 Introduced in 1995 and based on the European T9 platform, the T21 series features an updated design and more engine choices.
 Whereas the T8 and T9 series are almost exclusively powered by Cummins diesel engines, the T21 series is available with Cummins M11 plus, Detroit Diesel Series 60, or Caterpillar C13 ACERT engines.
 Later models of the T21 simplified the windshield into two panes only, replaced headlight assemblies with individual projector lamps, and consolidated the driver console.
 It is available as 40 ft T2140 or extended 45 ft T2145 versions.

 C2000 series touring coach

 Introduced as a lower-cost coach for long-distance routes, the C20 series, styled similarly to the T21 series, was introduced in 2000 to the United States market.
 C20 is available with Cummins ISX12 or Detroit Diesel DD13 engines.
 Previous generations could also be equipped with Cummins M11 plus, Cummins ISM, Detroit Diesel series 60 and Caterpillar C13 engines.
-Both Allison B500 automatic and ZF AS Tronic automated gearboxes are available.Greyhound operates a fleet of C2045s along with its MCI buses in Michigan.
+Both Allison B500 automatic and ZF AS Tronic automated gearboxes are available.
+Greyhound operates a fleet of C2045s along with its MCI buses in Michigan.